-In an ideal situation, it would be preferable to work closely with the local communities, NGOs, different government agencies and institutions and the private sector.
+As much as possible, work will be carried out in close relation with the local communities, civil society under the coordination of GTCR, different government agencies and institutions and the private sector.
 The local communities can offer support to the DIAF and DDD with regard to the verification of some data and activities in the field.
-NGOs will be involved in training, field measurement, implementing the SLMS system and verifying certain data and activities in the field.
-The DRC expects that the private sector will play a significant role in assembling and verifying the data produced.
+Civil society under the coordination of GTCR will be involved in training, implementing the SLMS system and verifying certain data and activities in the field.
+The role of private sector, local communities and indigenous people in field measurements will be clarified between stakeholders (cf. Box page 22)."